huohuoren4/docs/python/pytest/how_to_guides/doctest.md

 While the built-in pytest support provides a good set of functionalities for using doctests, if you use them extensively you might be interested in those external packages which add many more features, and include pytest integration:

-- pytest-doctestplus: provides advanced doctest support and enables the testing of reStructuredText (“.rst”) files.
+- `pytest-doctestplus`: provides advanced doctest support and enables the testing of reStructuredText (“.rst”) files.

-- Sybil: provides a way to test examples in your documentation by parsing them from the documentation source and evaluating the parsed examples as part of your normal test run.
+- `Sybil`: provides a way to test examples in your documentation by parsing them from the documentation source and evaluating the parsed examples as part of your normal test run.